OData/v3ProtocolDocument/OData URI Conventions.markdown

 The service root URI identifies the root of an OData service.
 The resource identified by this URI MUST be an AtomPub Service Document (as specified in [RFC5023]) and follow the OData conventions for AtomPub Service Documents (or an alternate representation of an Atom Service Document if a different format is requested).
 OData: JSON Format specifies such an alternate JSON-based representation of a service document.
 The service document is required to be returned from the root of an OData service to provide clients with a simple mechanism to enumerate all of the collections of resources available for the data service.

 ## Resource Path ##
+The resource path construction rules defined in this section are optional.
+OData servers are encouraged to follow the URI path construction rules (in addition to the required query string rules) as such consistency promotes a rich ecosystem of reusable client components and libraries.

+The resource path section of a URI identifies the resource to be interacted with (such as Customers, a single Customer, Orders related to Customers in London, and so forth).
+The resource path enables any aspect of the data model (Collections of Entries, a single Entry, Properties, Links, Service Operations, and so on) exposed by an OData service to be addressed.

 ### Addressing Entities ###